rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-color-content.md

 >Color content: <CITE>hand colored</CITE>
 >Details of color content: <CITE>Lithographs are hand colored, as issued</CITE>

-<a name="6.235.33.2">6.235.33.2</a> If there is strong evidence that some copies of the resource were issued with hand coloring applied before distribution, and some without, record this information as details of color content (see [Color content, 6.23.32.5](/DCRMR/phys-desc/Color-content/#6.23.32.5)).
+<a name="6.235.33.2">6.235.33.2</a> If there is strong evidence that some copies of the resource were issued with hand coloring applied before distribution, and some without, record this information as Details of color content (see [Color content, 6.23.32.5](/DCRMR/phys-desc/Color-content/#6.23.32.5)).

 >Example:
 ><CITE>“Price 25 cents plain, 37 1/2 cents colored”&#8208;&#8208;Foot of title page</CITE>